hopsoft/legion/README.md

   supervisor.start

   1000.times do |i|
-    worker = supervisor.work # the supervisor asynchronously delegates to the worker end
+    supervisor.work # the supervisor asynchronously delegates to the worker end

   supervisor.stop